na-na-hi/renget/archive/STAI-Termux.md

 You can follow this guide to do it manually on termux.
 Credits to the owner, it isn't mine. https://www.youtube.com/watch?v=IhK55QfWdYc

-P.S: Will probably update this to add info on how to change avatar etc. I'm spent already so just wait for that, or you can just hit me up on discord, ArroganceComplex#2659, you can see me lurking on the Pygmalion Server as Arro, mostly in #help-and-questions though.
+P.S: Will probably update this to add info on how to change avatar etc. I'm spent already so just wait for that, or you can just hit me up on discord, ArroganceComplex#arrochi, you can see me lurking on the Pygmalion Server as Arro, mostly in #help-and-questions though.
 Thats all, Bye!

 P.S.2: I recommend you allow termux even at high background power consumption, try fiddling with your battery settings, you'll see it in no time.